Deeksha170291/equity-trading-database/README.md

 # equity-trading-database
-This  database conatin information about the user and their portfolio and market order .
+This  database conatin information about the user , their orders, transactions ,marketdata and portfolio.